MileHacker Logo

 Budget Eateries & Street Food

 These are most common options and give the most authentic and affordable dining experience.
-Numerous small local eateries, kebab shops, and street food vendors operate, notably near the main market (bazaar) areas in Al Hillah.
+Numerous small local eateries, kebab shops, and street food vendors operate, notably adjacent to the central market (bazaar) areas in Al Hillah.

 • Find shawarma, falafel, quick bites.